-Want to learn and read more?
-Use this section for a list of common terms and additional resources to help your tribal entity on its broadband journey.
+Want to learn more?
+Use this section for a list of common terms and additional resources to help your community on its journey.

-Funding Sources
+Funding Sources -

 Funding for a broadband project can come from many a range of public and private sources.